lucasmotta/dploy/README.md

 To check the different between your local files and what's on the server, we have to create a temporary file with the reference of the last commit you've uploaded.
 This parameter defines the name of this file.

-### check
+### confirm
 * Type: `Boolean`
 * Default: `true`

-Will prompt you or not before actually uploading the files - this is on by default to avoid mistakes.
+Will prompt you before actually uploading the files - this is true by default to avoid mistakes.

 ### path.local
 * Type: `String`